senckađ

 The reality for people experiencing advertising is only going in one direction.
 And many agencies seem ready to respond by fostering collaboration.
 “The abundance of media will only continue, and attention will only become scarcer,” says Chris at Wavemaker.
 “This demands that creative and media come closer and closer together.
 Creativity needs media smarts, and media planning is a creative as well as scientific endeavour.
 This should get everyone excited and provides the perfect conditions for a happy, long lasting marriage of equals.”

 Beyond Recoupling is a short series on LBB exploring the shifting relationship between creative and media.
-Watch out for the next instalment, where we’ll explore the structural changes happening in agencies to help media and creative become more intertwined.
+Read the second instalment here and the third here.

 Work from LBB Editorial